 Dave says: “…discipleship, Christian living, leading groups, church planting… There are very few books that are about all of these things—and how the pieces fit together.
 But that’s what this book is all about.
 Everything is crammed into that subtitle: making disciples, starting churches, multiplying at every level, and making a difference in the world around us.
 Together, all of this adds up to a renewed vision for what the church could look like, from the grassroots up.”

 Unlocking the Resources of the Church to Help Fulfill the Great Commission…

-This book is by Keith Brown (OC missionary to Asia since 1958) with John W. Hoover.
+This book is by Keith Brown (OC mission worker to Asia since 1958) with John W. Hoover.

 It is invaluable in understanding and conducting a Faith Promise weekend.
 It gives an excellent explanation of “faith promise” and ways to present it to your congregation.
 How Does It Work?
 Because a Christian’s overall purpose is to glorify God, I as a Christian should want to give to advance his kingdom throughout the world.
 A faith promise for missions is an expression of my obedience to Christ’s command to “make disciples of all people.”
 Committing to a faith promise gives me a new perspective on my assets and priorities.
 I begin to see that everything I have belongs to God.
 I look for ways he provides, so I can give more for his cause.
 When I commit to give in faith, I do not rely on my limited resources, but on God’s UNLIMITED resources.

 Faith Promise Explained…